abangtor/UPSLite/README.md

 A signal change of pin 3 initiates a wake up of the Pi if is halted.
 Additionally the two pads on the back of the UPS must be shorted.

-Pin 3 is the I2C clock line.
+Pin 3 is the I²C clock line.
 This means that if the external power is connected,
-there is no communication on the I2C interface possible.
+there is no communication on the I²C interface possible.
-Therefor another pin can be used to temporary enable the I2C interface.
+Therefor another pin can be used to temporary enable the I²C interface.
-This enables the I2C interface temporary for communication.
+This enables temporary communication on the I²C interface.

 ### Circuit schematic
 ![StartupTriggerSchematic](img/StartupTriggerSchematic.drawio.svg)